Growing Angelica

 Or secondly, you could be absolutely overrun with angelica in various stages of growth.

-If that's the case, then try and identify which plants are at what stage - thin the mature ones to one per five feet square and carry on from there.
+If that's the case, then try and identify which plants are at what stage - thin the mature angelica to one per five feet square and let them set seed.

 Keep the patch weeded and well watered and everything should be fine.